 A Tearful Tribute to FringeJuly 15th, 2012 | Posted by in Comic-Con

 As I watched the trailer for the final season of “Fringe“, I started tearing up.
-To say that I am a fan is a huge understatement, yet I still had to laugh at myself, and figured it was just more proof that I am a genuine nerd.
-But I soon learned that I am not the only one who was moved by this incredible show.
+To say that I am a fan is a huge understatement, yet I still had to laugh at myself, and figured this was just more proof that I am a genuine nerd.
+I soon learned that I am not the only one who was moved by this incredible show.
 Shortly after the cast took the stage, hundreds of fans in the audience held up sheets of paper with a white tulip drawing.
 And when describing their favorite scenes on the show that they themselves weren’t in, Jasika Nicole, Anna Torv, and even Lance Reddick were moved to tears.

 @FraggleBerlin asks “What did they feel when the fans held up the sheets with white tulips?”